AnnaWysocki/cvsem/README.md

 <!-- badges: end -->

-The **cvsem** package provides cross-validation (CV) of structural equation models (SEM) across a user-defined number of folds (Cudeck and Browne [1983](#ref-Cudeck1983)).
-CV fits individual models via the **lavaan** package (Rosseel [2012](#ref-Rosseel2012lavaan)) and compares the test covariance matrix to the implied covariance matrix from the training data for each fold via a prespecified distance metric (defults to Kullback-Leibler divergence).
-The `cvsem` function returns the average distance metric with a corresponding standard error for each tested model.
+The **cvsem** package provides cross-validation (CV) of structural equation models (SEM) across a user-defined number of folds.
+CV is based on computing the discrepancy among the held-out test sample covariance and the model implied covariance from the traingin samples.
+This approach of cross-validating SEM’s is described in Cudeck and Browne ([1983](#ref-Cudeck1983)) and Browne and Cudeck ([1992](#ref-BrowneCudeck1992)).
+The individual models are fitted via the **lavaan** package (Rosseel [2012](#ref-Rosseel2012lavaan)) to obtain the model implied covariance matrix.
+The discrepancy of the implied matrix to the test sample covariance matrix is obtained via a prespecified metric (defults to Kullback-Leibler divergence aka.
+Maximum Likelihood discrepancy).
+The `cvsem` function returns the average discrepancy together with a corresponding standard error for each tested model.

 Currently, the provided model code needs to follow one of **lavaan**’s allowed specifications.